Opioid Electronic Prescribing

-Prescriptions for controlled substances such as opioids and narcotics will be moved to a paperless, e-prescription system by 2021 under a bill which just passed in the Arkansas Legislature.
+Opioid electronic prescribing laws have changed in the past few years.
+For example, prescriptions for controlled substances such as opioids moved to a paperless, e-prescription system in 2021 under a bill passed in the Arkansas Legislature.

 According to data from the U.S. Centers for Disease Prevention and Control (CDC), Arkansas ranks second among all U.S. states in opioid prescription rates and opioid abuse by youths.
-Both the Attorney General’s office, and a coalition of counties and cities across Arkansas filed lawsuits against drug makers alleging that the companies’ actions contributed to the crisis.
+The Attorney General’s office and a coalition of counties and cities across Arkansas filed lawsuits against drug makers, alleging that the companies’ actions contributed to the crisis.

-Electronic prescribing provides many benefits including the ability to conduct forensic reviews of historical data to identify drug seeking behavior and out of compliance prescribers and pharmacies.
-There are challenges in rural areas where legitimate chronic pain patient needs may not be met.
-Rural areas without the electronic prescribing and internet access may not be able to receive and fill presriptions.
+Electronic prescribing provides many benefits, including the ability to conduct forensic reviews of historical data to identify drug-seeking behavior and out-of-compliance prescribers and pharmacies.
+There are challenges in rural areas where legitimate chronic pain patient needs may still need to be met.
+Rural areas with electronic prescribing and internet access may be able to receive and fill prescriptions.

 These concerns were raised by several committee members about the effectiveness of an electronic system in rural areas and in the event of a natural disaster.
-Their concerns hinged on another set of statistics provided by Lane: That while almost all pharmacists can receive electronic prescriptions, only 66 percent of health care providers are set up to use the system.
+Their concerns hinged on another set of statistics provided by Lane: While almost all pharmacists can receive electronic prescriptions, only 66 percent of healthcare providers are set up to use the system.

 “I have a problem at this day and time with the technology,” said Sen. Terry Rice, R-Waldron.
 “It’s far from being complete for rural Arkansas.”